-The New York Metro American Studies Association (NYMASA) announces a call for papers for our 2014 annual one-day conference:
+The New York Metro American Studies Association (NYMASA) is delighted to announce our 2014 annual one-day conference

 How does the vernacular relate to the academy?

 How do vernaculars create, define, protect and sustain communities?

 How do vernaculars interact with, confront, resist, and/or subvert elite and exclusionary discourses?

 How do vernaculars change over time and how do they produce change across geographic and social terrains?

 How do vernaculars create, define, protect, and sustain communities, especially marginalized and racialized communities?

 Advanced Registration (Prior to November 5, 2014):